tinygrad/tinygrad/README.md

 If all you want to do is ReLU, you are in luck!
 You can do very fast ReLU (at least 30 MEGAReLUs/sec confirmed)

-Requires your Python to be signed with `ane/lib/sign_python.sh` to add the `com.apple.ane.iokit-user-access` entitlement, which also requires `amfi_get_out_of_my_way=0x1` in your `boot-args`.
+Requires your Python to be signed with `ane/lib/sign_python.sh` to add the `com.apple.ane.iokit-user-access` entitlement, which also requires `sudo nvram boot-args="amfi_get_out_of_my_way=1 ipc_control_port_options=0"`.
 Build the library with `ane/lib/build.sh`

-In order to set arg and for the AMFI kext to respect that arg, csrutil must have `csrutil enable --without-kext --without-nvram` in recovery mode.
+In order to set boot-args and for the AMFI kext to respect that arg, run `csrutil enable --without-kext --without-nvram` in recovery mode.

 ```python
 from tinygrad.tensor import Tensor